Georges Danton: Financial corruption and accusations

 By February 1794, Danton was exasperated by Robespierre's repeated references to virtue as the foundation of the revolutionary government.
 Danton's continual criticism of the Committee of Public Safety provoked further counter-attacks.
 On 26 February 1794, Saint-Just, the president of the Convention, delivered a speech in which he directed the assault against Danton.

 At the end of March 1794, Danton made a triumphant speech announcing the end of the Terror.
 Some government members were convinced that Danton was pushing for leadership in a post-Terror government.
 For several months, Robespierre had resisted arresting Danton.
 According to Linton, Robespierre had to choose between friendship and virtue.
 His aim was to sow enough doubt in the minds of the deputies regarding Danton's political integrity to make it possible to proceed against him.
 Robespierre refused to see Desmoulins and rejected a private appeal.
 Then Robespierre broke with Danton, who had angered many other members of the Committee of Public Safety with his more moderate views on the Terror, but whom Robespierre had, until this point, persisted in defending.

 Arrest, trial, and execution

+On 30 March, the two committees reached a decision to apprehend Danton, Desmoulins, Marie-Jean Hérault de Séchelles, and Pierre Philippeaux.
+The trial began on 2 April, accusing them of conspiracy with count Mirabeau, Marquis de Lafayette, the Duke of Orléans and Dumouriez.
+In Robespierre's eyes, the Dantonists had ceased to be true patriots prioritizing personal and foreign interests over the nation's welfare.
+The accusations of theft, corruption, and the scandal involving the French East India Company conveniently paved the way for Danton's downfall.

+Danton, Desmoulins, and several others faced trial from 3–5 April before the Revolutionary Tribunal, presided over by Martial Herman.
+Described as more politically charged than criminally focused, the trial proceeded in an irregular manner.
+The tribunal constituted a jury of five judges, including Souberbielle, and François Topino-Lebrun (who both hesitated to condemn Danton); the law required twelve jurors but only seven were present.
+Both Delacroix and Danton requested the right to present about 15 witnesses in their defense, but President Herman denied their request.